-There is no change to visual appearance to the exterior of the building.
-Internally the changes are minor and no features or details are effected.
-The materials used and decoration will be sympathetic to the character of the building.
+There is little change to visual appearance to the exterior of the building apart from 2no. new roof lights to the rear elevation.
+Internally the visual impact of the changes is minor.
+The replacement materials used and decoration will be sympathetic to the character of the building.